NEMSLinux/nems-docs/gettingstarted/install.rst

 * Click "Choose Custom" at the bottom of the list
 * Browse to your downloaded copy of NEMS Linux
 * Click "Choose Storage"
-* Insert your MicroSD Card or USB Flash Drive
+* Insert your MicroSD card or USB Flash Drive
-* Carefully select your MicroSD Card or USB Flash Drive
+* Carefully select your MicroSD card or USB Flash Drive
 * Click "Write"

 First Boot
 ~~~~~~~~~~

-* Connect the MicroSD Card or USB Flash Drive containing NEMS Linux to your Raspberry Pi
+* Connect the MicroSD card or USB Flash Drive containing NEMS Linux to your Raspberry Pi
 * Connect the gigabit Ethernet port of the Raspberry Pi to your network using an Ethernet cable
 * Power on the Raspberry Pi to boot your NEMS Server
 * Wait approximately 5 minutes to perform first-boot operations